r-webdev/r-webdev/How_to_contribute_changes.md

+If you want to make changes to this website you can fork this repo <a href="http://github.com/r-webdev/r-webdev">http://github.com/r-webdev/r-webdev</a> and make changes to the markup (.md) files.
+When you have made some changes, send a pull request and the site will be updated shortly.

 ###In order to contribute a change to this site:
 * Make a github account
 * set up a <a href="https://github.com/r-webdev/r-webdev/fork_select">fork</a> of <a href="https://github.com/r-webdev/r-webdev/">this repository</a>